JohnEstropia/CoreStore/README.md

 ```
 pod 'CoreStore'
 ```
 This installs CoreStore as a framework.
+Declare `import CoreStore` in your swift file to use the library.

 ### Install as Git Submodule
 ```